-The tubes are set in a weighted conical base of about 4kg which has no sharp edges or corners and a diameter of about 26cm at the base.

-The spacing and arrangement of the tubes is as follows: the central tube is vertical with its top at 30cm above ground level.
-Each of the outer tubes is set around it at an angle of 15° to the vertical in such a way that the spacing between its top and the top of the central tube is 15cm (measured tube centre to tube centre).
-The 15° angle can be achieved by setting the bottoms or projected bottoms at ground level of the outer tubes at a distance of 7cm from the central tube bottom or projected bottom at ground level (tube centre to tube centre).
+The tubes are set in a weighted conical base of about 4kg which has no sharp edges or corners and a diameter of about 26cm at the base vertical with its top at 30cm above ground level.
+Each of the outer tubes is set around it at an angle of 10° to the vertical in such a way that the spacing between its top and the top of the central tube is 15cm (measured tube centre to tube centre).
+The 10° angle can be achieved by setting the bottoms or projected bottoms at ground level of the outer tubes at a distance of 7cm from the central tube bottom or projected bottom at ground level (tube centre to tube centre).